Termix-SSH/Docs/docs/install/connector/windows.md

 All commands will prompt for permission to run the installation script which downloads and installs the `.msi` file.

+Since Chocolatey has to manually review the app on their app store, it may take a few days after a Termix update before it's available to download.
+The `Update Required` screen will appear whether or not the update is acutally available to download.

 ### GitHub Releases

 Click on the download link below for your specific device architecture and desired installation type.